Current

 Salesforce

-Revenue operations, customer 360, quotes, forecasting, and sales activity.
+Revenue operations, customer overview, quotes, forecasting, and sales activity.

 ServiceNow